smit-m/DA-projects/Justwatch/ReadMe.md

 This project revolved around scraping information about all the content providers and the content titles in the US using the website **www.justwatch.com/us**.
 It was completed in 2 parts

- - First, all the information was extracted from json data available on the home page itself
+ - First, all the information was extracted from json data available on the home page
  - Next, each individual title was opened using the url to get more detailed information (more work pending)